nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 ### Replay Policy

 The replay policy applies when the deliver policy is `All`, `ByStartSequence` or `ByStartTime` since those deliver policies begin reading the stream at a position other than the end.
-If the policy is `ReplayOriginal`, the messages in the stream will be pushed to the client at the same rate that they were originally received, simulating the original timing of messages.
+If the policy is `Original`, the messages in the stream will be pushed to the client at the same rate that they were originally received, simulating the original timing of messages.
-If the policy is `ReplayInstant` (the default), the messages will be pushed to the client as fast as possible while adhering to the Ack Policy, Max Ack Pending and the client's ability to consume those messages.
+If the policy is `Instant` (the default), the messages will be pushed to the client as fast as possible while adhering to the Ack Policy, Max Ack Pending and the client's ability to consume those messages.

 ### Max Deliver